 2019 came to an end a couple of weeks ago, but the Epic Games Store's weekly giveaways did not.
-In fact, it finished the year with a flurry and then started 2020 with a three-fer, before settling back into what appeared to be a familiar one-a-week pattern (opens in new tab).
+In fact, it finished the year with a flurry and then started 2020 with a three-fer, before settling back into what appeared to be a familiar one-a-week pattern.
 Today, Epic finally made it official: Weekly free games are here to stay for 2020.

 "New decade means new games and we’re looking at a great start with tons of amazing titles coming exclusively to the Epic Games Store in 2020," Epic said.
 "To kick things off, we’re extending our weekly free game program throughout 2020.
 Every single week, come back to claim your game.
 Once claimed, it’s yours to keep forever."